koodev2023/itunes-api-demo/README.md

 - iTunes API

 ## License

-Specify the license under which your app is released.
-For example, you can use the MIT License:

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.